jakelashbrook/dragonsdelight/README.md

 The site has slightly evolved in the process of design, I re-evaluated my UX Stories several times throughout the design process to make sure I had fully assessed the culture and experience needs of both the user and the company.
 I decided a good way of keeping up with relevant news would be a newsletter, so that those who did not posess Social Media accounts could remain in the loop.
+I also decided that the Reviews Section was unnecessary on Mobile Devices due to the auto-scrolling feature making it appear glitchy.
+There is a link in the main navigation to the source of the reviews content- so i decided to address this feature in a future release where i hope to make a specialised website for mobile users that address their specific needs and evolving the first release to cater just for larger devices.
+See the Release Planning Section for more details!

 ## Features
   - Easy navigation through the site with a scroll to the top button on all buttons,